 Greek Key Properties and their representatives do not accept legal responsibility for the contents of this website and for any damages whatsoever that is caused by errors, misrepresentation or for any viruses being passed.
-Any views or opinions presented are solely those of the author and do not necessarily represent the company; Greek Key Properties.
+Any views or opinions presented are solely those of the author and do not necessarily represent Greek Key Properties.
 The author has no legal responsibility for any inaccuracies that may have been stated but believes at the time of writing for them to be true.
-By proceeding with either a purchase, sale or service with Greek Key Properties is with the understanding and acceptance of the contents of this page together with the terms and conditions and the statement that Greek Key Properties cannot be held accountable for any damages that may have resulted in proceedings or works with either a sale, purchase or service provided.
-Our code of conduct, ethics and practice follows strict guidelines to ensure that both buyers and vendors are protected.
+By proceeding with either a purchase, sale or service with Greek Key Properties it is with the understanding and acceptance of the contents of this page together with the terms and conditions and the statement that Greek Key Properties cannot be held accountable for any damages that may have resulted in proceedings or works with either a sale, purchase or service provided.
+Our code of conduct, ethics and practice follows our own strict guidelines to ensure that both buyers and vendors are looked after.
 The small print is part of the 'Terms and Conditions' that can be found elsewhere.

 Copyright © 2019

 The copying or reproduction both electronically and or physically of any part of this website is strictly prohibited.
 All photographs and images that are covered by copyright cannot be reproduced.
 It is illegal to copy any sections or parts of someone else's copyrighted work without written permission, even if you give the original author/photographer or website credit.